liara-cloud/desktop/README.md

 npm run prod
 ```

-## How to build app
-Building an app on three platforms.
-We'll be using electron-builder since it has built-in support for Auto Update etc.
+## Build

+Run the following command:

 ```bash
 npm run builder
 ```

-to build the app for specific platfrom navigate to package.json and find out builder script, need to add some build configuration to tell electron-builder how to build application.read [`electron-builder`](https://www.electron.build/) docs.
+To build the app for specific platfrom navigate to package.json and find out builder script, need to add some build configuration to tell electron-builder how to build application.
+Read [`electron-builder`](https://www.electron.build/) docs.

-## How to publish the updates
-Build the application once don't have to wait for a build every time.
-To do this start with [how to build](#how-to-build-app) first.
-Then ensure three below environment vaiables are set:
+## Release

+Ensure you have defined the following environment variables:

 ```bash
 export AWS_ENDPOINT = 'ENTER YOUR S3 ENDPOINT'